comunica/Article-SSWS2020-AMF/content/related-work.md

 ### Approximate Membership for Query Evaluation

-AMFs find their use in many areas related to RDF querying, such as storage, join optimization, source selection.
+AMFs find their use in many areas related to RDF querying, such as join optimization and source selection.

-In the area of databases for _RDF storage_,
-Bloom filters can be used to [reduce the number of expensive I/O operations](cite:cites bloomIO) as a pre-filtering step during triple pattern query evaluation.
-There is also an approach that uses Bloom filters internally as a way to [efficiently encode reachability information between triple patterns](cite:cites bloomreachability).
-More recently, a combination of multiple Bloom filters were also being used as a way to [compactly store a vector-based filtering index](cite:cites bloomsfilterindex).

-Next to that, AMFs are also a useful tool for improving the performance of _graph pattern joins_.
+AMFs have been proven to be a useful tool for improving the performance of _graph pattern joins_.
 Bloom filters can therefore be used to
 [efficiently group connected triple patterns by frequency](cite:cites bloomjoinsfrequency), to improve the efficiency of merge joins [as a way of representing equivalent classes](cite:cites bloomjoinslarge),